rbms-bsc/DCRMR/_pages/Phys-desc/Extent-of-manifestation.md

 #### 6.21.431 General rule

 <a name="6.21.431.1">6.21.431.1</a> If a manifestation is issued in more than one physical unit, record the number of physical units in arabic numerals followed by the appropriate designation for the unit (e.g., "volumes").
-Prefer terminology from the [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"} (see also [6.21.421.2](/DCRMR/phys-desc/Extent-of-manifestation/#6.21.421.2)).
+Prefer terminology from the [RDA Value Vocabularies: RDA Carrier Type](http://www.rdaregistry.info/termList/RDACarrierType/){:target="_blank"}.

 >**Example:**
 ><CITE>5 volumes</CITE>